CELLOCHANWOODS

 A Unique Retreat in Vermont for Cellists

 CelloChanWoods is presently the only retreat of its kind.
-July 20 > July 26, 2024
+August 24 > 30 ~ 2026

 Now in its 17th year, CCW has a successful track record of creating a multi-faceted

 environment conducive to cellistic and artistic transformation.
-Participants clarify and deepen their personal visions of what it means to be an artist and cellist while embracing their artistic voice.
-At Common Ground Center in Starksboro Vermont, cellists spend seven days and nights learning how to understand tension and release in playing, to solve technical problems, and experience a close knit musical community.
-Our staff consists of cellists of a very high playing level.
-They are graduate and doctoral cellists from Juilliard, Indiana (Jacobs) Music School, and the University of Michigan.
+Participants clarify and deepen their personal visions of what it means to be an artist and cellist and learn how to better access their artistic voice.
+At Common Ground Center in Starksboro Vermont, cellists spend seven days and nights studying tension and release in playing while solving technical problems.
+Our staff consists of professional cellists of a very high playing level.
+They are graduate and doctoral degree cellists from Juilliard, Indiana (Jacobs) Music School, and the University of Michigan to name a few.
 Participants receive one-on-one mentoring from staff, chamber music coaching, improvisation classes, and daily lessons.
-Suzanne Smith founder, cellist, and Zen Buddhist teaches mind body integration and how to better focus on the mind/body connection in playing.
+Suzanne Smith founder, cellist, and Zen Buddhist teaches mind body integration and how to better achieve

 More:

-The morning talks given by Suzanne set the tone for the days work, followed by beginning meditation and a period of silence.
-Support in a close knit community contributes greatly to student's willingness to try new things and feel safe in atmosphere of collaboration, not competition.
-The afternoon schedule includes rest, discussion, practice, chamber music rehearsals, and being in nature.
-Optional activities include walks, swimming, games, and more.
-There are two improvisation groups coached by staff that meet daily.
-At the end of the week, participants perform in a concert for the public.
+The morning talks given by Suzanne set the tone for each days work, followed by beginning meditation and a period of silence.
+Support that comes from this close knit community contributes to student's willingness to try new things and feel safe in atmosphere of collaboration, not negative competition.
+The schedule includes

 CCW accepts cellists from age 16 to adult for summer 2024.

-Levels: Intermediate, Advanced, and Very Advanced
+Intermediate, Advanced, and Very Advanced

 "From struggling young student to professional Zen cellist